flurdy/blog/_posts/2023-06-14-mvp-too-late-launch-first.md

 #### New insurance engine

-With a client we launched a new risk pricing engine very quickly.
+With a client we launched a new risk pricing calculation engine very quickly.
-And part of the reason for that success was that we tapped into the existing legacy request events from the start.
+And part of the reason for that success was that we tapped into the existing legacy request events in prod from the start.

 As we filled in our new services acting on these events the data lake of results quickly matched the legacy system and went beyond.

-The success was partially due to the live data feed we got in the first few weeks.
+The success was significantly due to the live data feed we got in the first few weeks.
 That we could compare the old and new continually and deliver value immediately.